MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botanical/morphology.md

 The Achillea millefolium stem exhibits variable colors, ranging from green to reddish-brown due to environmental factors and genetics.

 It starts thin (2-4mm) in youth and thickens (5-8mm+) as it matures.
-Internodes, the stem segments between nodes, range from 1 to 10 centimeters in length depending on growth stage and conditions.
+Internodes, the stem segments between nodes, range from 1 to 10 centimeters in length depending on the growth stage and conditions.
 Nodes are oppositely paired, with fern-like leaves attached, often aromatic.

 The stem's branching pattern varies, contributing to its bushy form.
 Also, a secondary growth may occur in older plants, thickening the stem.
 These adaptations support Achillea millefolium's thriving in diverse habitats and facilitate pollination of its composite flowers.